MartinSavidge/Borwell/README.md

 Had I had more time I would have created a GUI window to accept input and display the output.
 This would not however have lent itself to being tested via a simple bash script!

+Currently the program only operates in metres and litres.
+This could usefully be extended to handle dimensions in feet and inches, and to specify paint requirements in numbers of standard can sizes.

-Currently the input validation and test coverage is not exhaustive and does not consider extreme values - e.g.:
+The input validation and test coverage is not yet exhaustive and does not consider extreme values - e.g.:
  - Negative dimensions,
  - Should the wall be too small to fit my standard sized door,
  - Invalid characters in every input argument and prompt response.